 On 27 November 2019, the Family Law Amendment (WA De Facto Superannuation Splitting and Bankruptcy) Bill 2019 was introduced to the Commonwealth Parliament.
 This Bill proposes to rectify the disadvantage facing Western Australian de facto couples in property settlement.
 If the Bill passes through Parliament, it would:

-- give effect to a referral of power from Western Australia to the Commonwealth in relation to superannuation for separating de facto couples; and
+- refer power from Western Australia to the Commonwealth in relation to superannuation for separating de facto couples; and

 - extend the federal bankruptcy jurisdiction to the Family Court of Western Australia.
 This will allow the Family Court to hear bankruptcy proceedings at the same time, for de facto couples.